vjwilson/cordelia/README.md

     npm install
     bower install

-To preview the app, start the server task:
+To preview the app, build the app and start the server task:

-    gulp connect
+    gulp

-Then, vist [http://localhost:8888](http://localhost:8888) in a browser.
+Then, vist [http://localhost:9999](http://localhost:9999) in a browser.

 ##Local development

-To experiment with the app yourself, be sure to fork it first, and then clone your fork.
+To experiment with the app yourself, be sure to [fork this project](https://guides.github.com/activities/forking/) in GitHub first, and then clone your fork.

-When you run `gulp connect`, the app is served out of the `app/` folder.
+The source files are in the `app/` folder.
 Make changes to the files in that folder.

+As part of the default Gulp task, a watch and a livereload task run, so you can see changes you make to the source files instantly.

 ##Deploying the app

-To deploy a production version of the app to a remote server, you can build a minified copy of the app in a `dist/` folder, and then copy that folder to a server.
+To deploy a production version of the app to a remote server, you can build the app and then copy the minified version of the app in the `dist/` folder to a server.

-First, remove any old build:

-    gulp clean

-Then, build a new `dist/` folder:
+(Every time you run `gulp`, a minified version will exist in the `dist/` folder.)

+You can make a new `dist/` folder, without running the local server, with this command:

     gulp build

 The build task also starts a local server on a different port.
 You can preview the production version by visting [http://localhost:9999](http://localhost:9999) in a browser.

+If you want to remove an old build, without creating a new one yet, just run:

+    gulp clean

 ##Credits